gnawex/gnawex/docs/projects/0002-Manage Tradable Item Listings.md

 #### `app.normalize_tradable_item_listing`

 Before insert, `batched_by`, `cost`, and `quantity` must be normalized based on their GCD for GNAWEX to match item listings better.
+Also sets the `current_unit_quantity`.

 #### `app.set_listing_user_id`